daattali/beautiful-jekyll/coursework.md

   - Neural Networks for Vision and Language
   - Reinforcement Learning (TD Learning, Q-Learning, DQN)

   For my final project in this course, my group used the IBES Estimates dataset to classify stocks into **\{BUY, HOLD, SELL\}** based on prior year's Analyst Forecast Error.
 We approached the project with more traditional methods of ML, making use of PCA, Random Forests, and XGBoost.
-Look [here on my Github](https://github.com/geande/stonks) to see the gigant notebook we created our project in.
+Look [here on my Github](https://github.com/geande/stonks) to see the gigantic notebook we created our project in.

 - **PSYC549: A Neuroscience Perspective of Artificial Intelligence** \